reek004/Blogstar/README.md

-# MarloweQuill: AI-Powered Content Generation Platform
+# Blogstar: AI-Powered Content Generation Platform

-MarloweQuill is a powerful content generation platform that leverages Google's Gemini AI to create various types of content including blog posts, articles, social media posts, and scripts.
+Blogstar is a powerful content generation platform that leverages Google's Gemini AI to create various types of content including blog posts, articles, social media posts, and scripts.
 The application provides both a web interface and API endpoints for seamless content generation.

 ## Table of Contents

 - [Overview](#overview)
 - [Features](#features)